Gordana Pop Lazić: City of Belgrade

 Pop Lazić was given the second position on the Radical Party's list for the City Assembly of Belgrade in the 2004 Serbian local elections and was elected when the list won twenty-seven seats.
 The Radicals served in opposition after the election.
 She was not a candidate at the city level in 2008.

 She led the Radical Party's list for the Zemun municipal assembly election in 2004, which was held concurrently with the city election.
 The Radicals won a plurality victory with twenty-six out of fifty-seven seats, and Pop Lazić was subsequently chosen as mayor with support from the Socialists and the Strength of Serbia Movement.
 She served in this role in the next four years.
 She again led the Radical list to a narrow victory in Zemun in the 2008 local elections, although she neither continued as mayor nor took a seat in the local assembly afterwards.

-The Radicals initially continued in power in Zemun after the 2008 election, but subsequent political upheaval (including the split in the Radical Party) led to new municipal elections taking place in 2009.
+The Radicals initially continued in power in Zemun after the 2008 election, but subsequent political upheaval (including the late 2008 split in the Radical Party) led to new municipal elections taking place in 2009.
 Pop Lazić received the third position on the Radical list and was given a mandate when the list finished in third place with six seats.
 She did not seek re-election in 2013 and has not returned to political life since this time.